fbieberly/ORBCOMM-receiver/README.md

 Scripts include:
-- sat_db.py: just a dictionary of ORBCOMM satellites I know are active
+- _sat_db.py_: just a dictionary of ORBCOMM satellites I know are active
-- orbcomm_packet.py: a list of all the known ORBCOMM packet types and their components
+- _orbcomm_packet.py_: a list of all the known ORBCOMM packet types and their components
-- helpers.py: a file with useful helper functions
+- _helpers.py_: a file with useful helper functions
-- plot_recording_waterfall.py: plots a waterfall of recordings
+- _plot_recording_waterfall.py_: plots a waterfall of recordings
-- update_orbcomm_tle.py: downloads the latest ORBCOMM tles from celestrack.com
+- _update_orbcomm_tle.py_: downloads the latest ORBCOMM tles from celestrack.com
-- record_orbcomm.py: records ORBCOMM satellites when they are overhead with an RTLSDR
+- _record_orbcomm.py_: records ORBCOMM satellites when they are overhead with an RTLSDR
 - record_orbcomm_long.py: same as record_orbcomm.py, but it decimates the signal so that it can make much longer recordings (only records one orbcomm channel at a time).
-- file_decoder.py: If you have .mat files in the data folder, this script will attempt to decode one
+- _file_decoder.py_: If you have .mat files in the data folder, this script will attempt to decode one
-- realtime_decoder.py: This is a class for doing decoding of a realtime stream of samples
+- _realtime_decoder.py_: This is a class for doing decoding of a realtime stream of samples
-- realtime_receiver.py: This is a script that does realtime decoding of the ORBCOMM signal, plus some interesting plots
+- _realtime_receiver.py_: This is a script that does realtime decoding of the ORBCOMM signal, plus some interesting plots